Open-Industry-Project/Open-Industry-Project/README.md

 It comes with a fork that contains functions and features that are not avaliable in regular Godot.

 The contents of this repo are parts of a regular Godot project.
-You will ~~import~~ (importing will break the project at the moment due to issues with current versions of Godot) open this project via the Godot project manager, just like any other Godot project.
+You can open this project via the project manager, just like any other Godot project.

-If you are familiar with Godot and you open this project, you will notice that some things look different.
-This is intentional.
 This project is meant to be entirely contained with in the editor.
 At the moment there is no reason to "run" this project as if it were a game like you normally would for development done in Godot.

 The editor viewport(s) are where all simulations will take place.

 Use the Project Manager to create a new project.